 At a Glance

-- Tasks: Lead the development of advanced risk and pricing models for counterparty exposures.
+- Tasks: Lead the development of advanced risk and pricing models for a top derivatives exchange.

-- Company: CME Group is the world's top derivatives marketplace, shaping global markets.
+- Company: CME Group is the world's leading derivatives marketplace, shaping global markets.

 - Benefits: Enjoy a diverse workplace, career growth opportunities, and a chance to impact industries.

-- Why this job: Join a team of experts and tackle complex challenges in a dynamic environment.
+- Why this job: Join a team of experts and tackle complex challenges in quantitative risk management.

-- Other info: Embrace diversity and inclusion while working on cutting-edge financial technologies.
+- Other info: Embrace diversity and inclusion in a collaborative environment.

 CME Group is the world's leading and most diverse derivatives exchange.
 The role will be part of the CME Clearing Quantitative Risk Management department.
-Our Quants team are working with complex and advanced modelling and we are looking for someone ready for a new challenge to join the Chicago team.
+Our Quants team are working with complex and advanced modelling and weβre looking for someone ready for a new challenge to join the Chicago team.

 The Manager Quantitative Risk Management is responsible for developing Risk/Pricing Models that evaluate counterparty exposures to the Clearing House.
 These include models related to Pricing, Value-at-Risk, Stress Testing, Liquidity, Regulatory Capital, and also developing tools for Portfolio Analytics.
 The incumbent also works to develop strategies to perform back-testing to ensure the adequacy of margin coverage and model assumptions.